department-of-veterans-affairs/va-digital-service-handbook/_pages/delivery/index.md

 Our primary goal is to understand Veterans who use our services in order to create solutions that work for them.
 This helps teams make decisions about digital services based on observation and analysis of Veteran needs (vs. relying on their assumptions).

-Throughout the digital delivery lifecycle, teams engage with Veterans by:
+Throughout the Digital Delivery lifecycle, teams engage with Veterans by:

 * Conducting user research to learn about Veterans and their needs
 * Testing possible solutions (prototypes) with Veterans